 • Many renovations don’t require licenses, permits or inspections.

-• If you’re a beginning DIYer, you may need practice to get the results you hope for.
+• Beginning DIYers may need practice to get the best results from a renovation.

-• If you’re doing renovations yourself, they may require a sizable time investment.
+• Doing renovations yourself may require a sizable time investment.

-• If you’re inexperienced, you may underestimate the experience, time, money and materials you need for renovations.
+• You might underestimate the experience, time, money and materials you need for the renovation.

 Are Remodels Worth the Effort and Expense?

-Like renovations, think about the positives and the possible issues that a remodel could create before you begin.
-Since a remodel is larger in scale and may affect the structure of your house, consider all the factors thoroughly.
-It may be helpful to talk to a Lowe’s associate or a professional to think the project through.
-Here are some key things to consider to get you started.
+Since a remodel is larger and may affect the structure of your house, consider all the factors thoroughly.
+Talk to a Lowe’s Red Vest associate or a professional to think the project through.

 Pros of Remodels